How are you feeling today?

 Most of the counselling work that Egan did took place within a variety of organisations and institutions worldwide.
 He described this work as his fourfold approach; consultant, coach, counsellor and confidant.

-He has written over a dozen books, some in the field of counselling, including:
+He has written over a dozen books, some in the field of counselling, including (Amazon):

+This model integrates elements from Carl Rogers’ person-centered approach and Robert Carkhuff’s empathy scale, making it a versatile and widely used counselling method.
 The Skilled Helper is currently one of the most widely used counselling texts in the world.
-Egan also introduced the idea of a staged approach to helping and SOLER.
+Egan introduced the idea of a staged approach to helping along with SOLER.

 The Staged Approach